Doomlands/blookethack/README.md

-Hey guys, some codes are working sorry for the few updates recently.
+Hey guys, some codes are working, sorry for the few updates recently.
 Its my birthday so not really focused on hacks right now

 Thanks,Gsnipe1